-The San Diego Epidemiology and Research for COVID Health study is a cross-institutional collaboration to understand the incidence of COVID-19 in San Diego.
+The San Diego Epidemiology and Research for COVID Health study is a cross-institutional collaboration to understand the incidence of COVID-19 in San Diego and beyond.

 Understanding the spread of COVID-19

 To slow the spread of COVID-19 in our community, we need to understand how the virus is evolving and transmitting.
 By screening both healthy individuals and those with symptoms of illness, scientists can begin to understand how widely the virus is circulating in our community.
 For those that test positive, we sequence the virus to understand it’s spread and evolution.

-In response to the emergence of a new rapidly spreading SARS-CoV-2 lineage first identified in the UK (B.1.1.7/20I/501Y.V1), South Africa (B.1.351/20H/501Y.V2), and Brazil (P.1/20J/501Y.V3), we have created interactive resources to monitor the presence of these lineage in San Diego and across the country.
-We are also partnering with Helix and they have made a very informative dashboard tracking their data on B.1.1.7.
-On December 30 we first observed the B.1.1.7 lineage in San Diego from a sample taken on December 29.
+In response to the emergence of a new rapidly spreading SARS-CoV-2 lineage first identified in the UK (B.1.1.7/Alpha), South Africa (B.1.351/Beta), Brazil (P.1/Gamma), India (B.1.617.2/Delta), we have created interactive resources to monitor the presence of these lineage in San Diego, Baja California, and across the world.

 Ultimately, the goal is to protect our community from COVID-19 now and in the future.